SteeltoeOSS/Documentation/docs/management/info.md

 ### Info

-The Steeltoe `Info` management endpoint exposes various application information collected from all `IInfoContributor` provided to the `InfoEndpoint`.
+The Steeltoe `Info` management endpoint exposes various application information collected from all the `IInfoContributor` instances that have been provided to the `InfoEndpoint`.

-Steeltoe includes a couple `IInfoContributor`s out of the box that you can use, but most importantly you can also write your own.
+Steeltoe includes a couple `IInfoContributor` implementations out of the box that you can use.
+Most importantly, you can also write your own.

 #### Info Contributors